sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Business lines performance metrics are used as benchmark and the accountability of IT's impact to ESDC's mandate is shared.

-IITB's device provisioning division (e.g. laptops) provides transparent metrics on their stocks availability, providing business lines (including CFOB) with valueable insights on their ability to fulfill ESDC employee needs.
+IITB's device provisioning division (e.g. laptops) provides transparent metrics on their stocks availability, providing business lines (including CFOB) with valuable insights on their ability to fulfill ESDC employee needs.